-Just one year after Duffy's blunder, Riley would flip Odom, along with Brian Grant and Caron Butler, for Shaquille O'Neal in the blockbuster trade with the Los Angeles Lakers.
+Just one year after signing Odom, Riley would flip him, along with Brian Grant and Caron Butler, for Shaquille O'Neal in the blockbuster trade with the Los Angeles Lakers.
 Had Carter still have been with the Heat, it's highly doubtful Riley could have assembled an attractive offer for the superstar center who would go on to team with the Heat's prized young star Dwyane Wade for the franchise's first title in 2006.

 This is one "What If?" that Heat fans would rather not ponder too much.
 Without Shaq, how would Riley have made his dream, declared when he joined the Heat in 1995, of holding championship parades down Biscayne a reality?
 How would the Heat return to becoming an elite team in the East after the loss of Mourning in his prime?
 Without a superstar to team up with, would Wade's game have progressed as quickly as it did and would he have possibly bolted to another team in free agency if the Heat had been stuck in mediocrity?
 Just the mere thought of any of this being possible had Carter simply picked up the phone after the 2002-03 season ended and made sure his agent was taking care of his contract is enough to give any Heat fan a serious case of the shudders.